Skill-Match/skill-match-api/README.md

 ## Features of the application as a whole:

-- Search for parks in your area using name or location.
+- Search for parks in your area using park name or your location.
 Icons make it easy to see what sports are available at each park.

 - Search for Matches in your area.
 Find a match with a relative skill level, so you can find the perfect match for you.

-- Show distance to each park or match using geolocation or zip-code
+- Show distance to each park or match using geolocation or zip-code.

-- Filter search results by sport, or coming soon, skill level.
+- Filter search results by sport a specific sport.

 - Create a meet-up yourself.
 You can schedule a Tennis, Basketball, Football, Soccer, ^Pickleball, or Other match.